Leody Taveras Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Astros has a collective 9.3 K/9, the seventh-best in the league.

-- The Astros have a 3.57 team ERA that leads all league pitching staffs.
+- The Astros have a 3.56 team ERA that ranks first among all MLB pitching staffs.

-- The Astros rank 13th in baseball in home runs given up (90 total, 1.1 per game).
+- Astros pitchers combine to allow 91 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Dubin will make his first start of the season for the Astros.

 © 2023 Data Skrive.
 All rights reserved.